Club Sports FAQ

 Clubs do not discriminate based on race, religion, color, creed, sex, sexual orientation, gender identity, gender expression, marital status, personal appearance, age, national origin, political affiliation, or physical or mental disability.

-If you are interested in joining a sport club , the first step is to email the appropriate club contact for additional information.
+If you are interested in joining a club sport, the first step is to email the appropriate club contact for additional information.
 You might consider asking them about club culture, team organization, and social opportunities, as well as details like practice times, locations, and fees.
-In addition, most clubs have websites and/or social media sites which are accessible through the Directory of Teams.
+In addition, most clubs have websites and/or social media sites which are accessible through the club directory.

 Participants may join a team during the open enrollment period at the start of each semester.
 Simply show up to a club’s practice or attend an informational meeting during the open enrollment period.
 For information on practices times and locations contact the Club Sports Office at 301-226-5500 or firstname.lastname@example.org